0xpolarzero/mantle-lsp-fuzzing-formal-verification/fuzzing/echidna/README.md

-# fuzzing-mantle-lsp
+# Fuzzing Mantle LSP with Echidna

-A simple echidna fuzzing operation of the Mantle staking contract, with `optimization` mode, to try to extract as much `mETH` as possible.
+A simple Echidna fuzzing campaign directly over the deployed Mantle staking contract, with `optimization` mode, to try to extract as much `mETH` as possible.

+Basically, it will fuzz the staking contract with semi-random inputs, and initiate (mock) validators whenever there is a multiple of 32 ETH staked.
+All this, while the invariant tries to get the highest possible combined `ETH` and `mETH` balance.

 See [this article](https://blog.trailofbits.com/2023/07/21/fuzzing-on-chain-contracts-with-echidna/) for reference.